Hyperbolic Graph Neural Networks: A Review of Methods and Applications: Conclusion

 \section{Conclusion}

 Hyperbolic space can be regarded as a continuous tree, making it well-suited for modeling datasets with latent hierarchy layouts.
-HGNNs extend GNNs into hyperbolic space and have achieved great success in graph data, especially with tree-like structures.
-In this survey, we present the technical details of HGNNs, including the methodologies, applications, challenges, opportunities, and current state-of-the-art models and algorithms of HGNN networks.
-More specifically, we unify them by a general framework and summarize the variants of each module.
+HGL models extend the representation space to hyperbolic space and have achieved great success in graph data, especially with tree-like structures.
+In this survey, we present the technical details of HGL, including the methodologies, applications, challenges, and opportunities of HGL models.
+More specifically, we systematically categorize existing methods by learning paradigms and further examine their practical implementations across a wide range of application domains.
 We also identified several challenges that need to be overcome.
-To some extent, these challenges serve as guidelines for flourishing the achievements of hyperbolic graph learning.
+To some extent, these challenges serve as guidelines for achieving the achievements of hyperbolic graph learning.
 Although many researchers are actively engaged in addressing these problems, we point to the numerous opportunities that still exist to contribute to the development of this important, ever-evolving field.